openproof-net/rpo-spec-v0.1/README.md

 - fragmented logs scattered across institutions,
 - internal formats that die with each organisation.

-Everyone talks about truth.
+Everyone talks about *truth*.
-Very few artifacts are verifiable.
+Very few artifacts are *verifiable*.

 **OpenProof is born from this failure.**
-It provides a minimal, deterministic, testable foundation that any machine, institution or jurisdiction can check predictably and independently.
+It establishes a minimal, deterministic and testable foundation that any institution, auditor or registry can check — independently and predictably.

 > If machines can verify integrity, and humans can read coherence, society can trust evidence again.

----
+══════════════════════════════════

-## 2. What OpenProof Is — A Minimal, Enforceable Standard
+## 2. 🏛️ What OpenProof Is — A Minimal, Enforceable Standard

 The RPO guarantees three invariants: